Sky-Wright/SteamLess-Proton/README.md

 **Advanced Proton Orchestrator for Linux**
 **Professional GUI • True Isolation • Zero Terminal Required**

-Run **any** Windows .exe — Epic, Battle.net, GOG Galaxy, EA App, heavily modded Skyrim, Blender workflows, legacy apps — exactly like on Windows, but with superior Linux control and isolation.
+Run **any** Windows .exe — Epic, Battle.net, GOG games, EA App, heavily modded Skyrim, Blender workflows, legacy apps — exactly like on Windows, but with superior Linux control and isolation.

 Built by a 25-year Windows veteran who became a Linux power user solving the exact frustrations this tool eliminates.